42 Email Marketing Tips to Avoid Spam Filters

 A sender’s reputation is a score assigned by an Internet Service Provider (ISP) that determines how reputable your emails are.
 By boosting your sender reputation, the automated email spam filters are less likely to label your emails as spam — thus improving your deliverability score.

 1. Never buy an email list.
-Not only will you risk your sender reputation, but you’d also be in direct violation of the CAN-SPAM act.
+Not only will you risk your send reputation, but you’d also be in direct violation of the CAN-SPAM act.

 2. Enable double opt-ins — which sends an email to confirm that your subscribers do want to hear from you.